Last Updated on July 12, 2025 by Travelationship

 WTF?
 Did that really just happen?

 Iglesia Patolica in Madrid, Spain.
 I am not even sure how to describe the “Duck Church”.
-The location is a small two-room operation consisting of a man who believes his God is a duck.
+The location is a small, two-room operation run by a man who believes his God is a duck.
 His family also has connections to working with Charlie Chaplin and shares stories of Mr. Chaplin’s political beliefs.
-His sermons are in Spanish and last around 45 minutes followed by a charming 6-minute video of his grandfather and great uncle as performance clowns from the late 1800’s.
-The entire experience was quite silly, but the 6-minute video made up for previous 45 minutes.
+His sermons are in Spanish and last approximately 45 minutes, followed by a charming 6-minute video of his grandfather and great-uncle as performance clowns from the late 1800s.
+The entire experience was quite silly, but the 6-minute video made up for the previous 45 minutes.

-While in Essaouira Matt got taken out by a kid on a bike.
-As the kid rounded the corner, his bike handlebar got caught in the Matt’s pants pocket.
+While in Essaouira, Matt got taken out by a kid on a bike.
+As the kid rounded the corner, his bike handlebar got caught in Matt’s pants pocket.
 The bike stopped, the kid hit the ground, and Matt and his Canon 5Ds went down pretty hard.
-Luckily all were ok, and Matt came away with just a scrape on his side.
+Luckily, all were ok, and Matt came away with just a scrape on his side.

 LOLs our laugh out loud hilarious moments